NOTE: You do not have to read this entire page word-for-word. Please scroll to the sections that are relevant to your needs/interests/curiosities.

 Points can be made in any order, sharing what speaks to you is the most important thing to do.

-Call to Action (Specifically state what action you want the Board to take): I urge the board to not pass this resolution and to consider how rhetoric like this harms the students and families they were elected to support.
+Call to Action (Specifically state what action you want the Board to take): I urge the board to not pass this policy and to consider how rhetoric like this harms the students and families they were elected to support.

 Closing Statement: Remind them of the importance of your request and that you are paying attention to the decisions they are making that hurt LGBTQIA2+ students.